Skip to content

 GNU/Linux Ubuntu 18.04 Used with Intel PAC D5005 FPGA, custom toolchain needed

-MS Windows 10 Build 19041, 11 Should work in Ubuntu WSL, using the provided Docker images is recommended
+MS Windows 10 Build 19041, 11 Works on Ubuntu WSL2, using the provided Docker images is recommended

 Windows